You are currently on Hearing Direct UK

 Furthermore, the causes of SSHL differ depending on age.
 For example, otosclerosis, chronic suppurative ear disease, previous trauma, history of ototoxic drug treatment or genetic causes may be signs of early hearing loss.

 Depending on the cause of SSHL, treatment will vary.
 In many cases, sudden hearing loss will fix itself naturally.
-If it fails to do so, you should visit a medical professional for audiological testing.
+Even so, you should visit a medical professional for audiological testing to make sure that the problem is not serious.

 If the hearing loss is progressive and remains, then hearing aids may be the next logical step to better hearing.
 Hearing aids have a positive effect on everyday activities for the hearing impaired and can greatly improve your quality of life.
 We also have a range of items to assist those with hearing loss such as: